Matthewli623/CompanyExcel/README.md

 # CompanyExcel
-A program that help my sis to finish bored excel
+A program that finish bored excel